shrey45/Engineering_4_Notebook/README.md

 The OLED screen wasn't as complicated as it seemed.
 There were a few basic commands to get something printed to the screen, and other than that, I just had to change the code from acceleration to angular velocity, which was a 1 word swap.

+## Landing Area 1 & 2

+### Assignment Description

+In these two assignments, we had to input 3 coordinates of a triangle, caluculate the area, and then plot the points and make a triangle on an OLED screen.

+### Evidence

+Pictures / Gifs of your work should go here.
+You need to communicate what your thing does.

+### Wiring

+Thankfully, there was no wiring

+### Code

+Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea1.py) to view the full code Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea2.py) to view the full code

+### Reflection

 ## Onshape_Assignment_Template

 ### Assignment Description